Breaking Symmetry in D2D Coded Caching: Optimal Communication with Low Subpacketization: Introduction

-The \fla of D2D coded caching has been studied in~\cite{wang2017placement,chittoor2019low,8620232,9913463,9477627,woolsey2020d2d,wu2023coded,wang2025coded,nt2025d2d,rashid2026optimal}, as well as in the context of coded distributed computing (CDC)~\cite{8437323,9448271,9103948}\footnote{The CDC scheme proposed by Li \etal~\cite{li2017fundamental} is mathematically equivalent to the \jsch when each Reduce function is assigned to a single computing node.
+Finite-length D2D coded caching has been studied in both caching~\cite{wang2017placement,chittoor2019low,8620232,9913463,9477627,woolsey2020d2d,wu2023coded,wang2025coded,nt2025d2d,rashid2026optimal} and coded distributed computing (CDC)~\cite{8437323,9448271,9103948} settings\footnote{The CDC scheme proposed by Li \etal~\cite{li2017fundamental} is mathematically equivalent to the \jsch when each Reduce function is assigned to a single computing node.
 In this case, the finite-length analysis of CDC can be directly translated to D2D coded caching, and vice versa.}.
-Chittoor \etal\cite{chittoor2019low,9477627} adapted a finite-field projective geometry-based approach from shared-link caching to the D2D setting, achieving lower \sbp at the expense of a higher rate than JCM.
-Wang \etal\cite{wang2017placement,8620232} introduced the D2D placement delivery array (DPDA) framework and proposed transformations from shared-link PDAs to DPDAs. \Ip, \cite{wang2017placement} derived lower bounds on $F$ for $ \frac{M}{N} \in\left\{\frac{1}{K},\frac{2}{K},\frac{K-2}{K},\frac{K-1}{K}\right\}$ and constructed DPDAs attaining this bound, which reduce subpacketization while preserving the JCM rate; however, the result applies only to these specific memory points.
-The constructions in~\cite{8620232} achieve exponentially smaller $F$ than $\Fjcm$ but incur a higher rate and are limited to $\frac{M}{N} \in \big\{ \frac{z}{q} , 1- \frac {(q-z)^b}{q^b}\big\} (z,q,b\in \mathbb{N}_+)$.
-Further DPDA constructions achieving reduced \sbp at the cost of increased rate were proposed in~\cite{9913463,nt2025d2d,wang2025coded}.
-Woolsey \etal\cite{woolsey2020d2d} developed a hypercube-based scheme with a geometric interpretation, where each user's cache corresponds to a hyperplane and coded messages arise from hyperplane intersections.
-For $M/N=1/q(q\in \mathbb{N}_+)$, the scheme achieves rate $R=\frac{K(1-M/N)}{t-1}>R_{\rm JCM}$ and \sbp $F\in \{q^t, (t-1)q^t\}$, depending on whether $ \frac{q-1}{t-1} $ is an integer.
-The hypercube approach was also extended to CDC~\cite{9448271} to reduce the number of input files and Map functions at the cost of increased communication load (cf.\cite{li2017fundamental}).
-Konstantinidis \etal\cite{9103948} proposed a resolvable design-based CDC scheme that exponentially reduces input files but increases the communication load by a factor of $t/(t-1) $ compared with~\cite{li2017fundamental}.
+Chittoor \etal\cite{chittoor2019low,9477627} adapted projective geometry-based shared-link designs to D2D, reducing subpacketization but increasing the rate relative to JCM.
+Wang \etal\cite{wang2017placement,8620232} introduced the D2D placement delivery array (DPDA) framework and transformed shared-link PDAs into DPDAs.
+In particular, \cite{wang2017placement} established lower bounds on $F$ for $ \frac{M}{N} \in\left\{\frac{1}{K},\frac{2}{K},\frac{K-2}{K},\frac{K-1}{K}\right\}$, and constructed DPDAs attaining these bounds while preserving the JCM rate, but only at these limited memory points.
+Other DPDA constructions~\cite{8620232,9913463,nt2025d2d,wang2025coded} achieve exponentially smaller $F$ than $\Fjcm$, but either increase the rate or apply only to a very restricted set of \memo points.
+Beyond DPDA, Woolsey \etal\cite{woolsey2020d2d} proposed a hypercube-based scheme with a geometric interpretation, where caches correspond to hyperplanes and coded messages arise from their intersections.
+For $M/N=1/q(q\in \mathbb{N}_+)$, it \achvs $R=\frac{K(1-M/N)}{t-1}>R_{\rm JCM}$ and \sbp $F\in \{q^t, (t-1)q^t\}$.
+Related hypercube~\cite{9448271} and resolvable-design\cite{9103948} constructions were also developed for CDC, reducing input files or Map functions but increasing the communication rate relative to the JCM-equivalent CDC baseline.